B4PzwL3YVGa6/sparrowdo/README.md

 An assumption made that user you run `sparrowdo` under on master host has:

-* ssh pass wordless access to remote hosts
+* ssh passwordless access to remote hosts
-* sudo rights on remote host
+* sudo (passwordless?) rights on remote host

 Eventually I will make user/ssh related stuff configurable so one could run sparrowdo with various ssh configurations and users.